yareally/android-scala-intellij-no-sbt-plugin/readme.md

 ### Compiling your Project

-1. After adding Proguard, build the project like how you would a normal Java Android project.
+1. After adding proguard, build the project like how you would a normal Java Android project.
 Proguard is a little slow, but it's required unless you preload the libraries onto the device (which requires root or using the previously mentioned sbt plugin).

 2. Run the application